Shatta Wale: Feuds

-In 2023, Charles and Kwadwo Sheldon of Kwadwo Sheldon Studios (KSS) went into entertainment beefing.
-The source of this beef was a comment made by Sheldon; "In his songs, Shatta Wale portrays himself as a gangster, yet he contacted the police following an online dispute".
-Sheldon said in an interview that he was reported to the IGP of Ghana, George Akuffo Dampare by Shatta Wale on charges of belittling his work.
-On May 3, 2024, upon Shatta arriving at the London airport before his performance at Indigo at The O2, Shatta visibly snubbed YouTuber Kwadwo Sheldon, who had extended his hand in greeting.
+In 2023, Wale and Kwadwo Sheldon of Kwadwo Sheldon Studios (KSS) went into entertainment beefing.
+The source of this beef was a comment made by Sheldon: "In his songs, Shatta Wale portrays himself as a gangster, yet he contacted the police following an online dispute".
+Sheldon said in an interview that he was reported to the IGP of Ghana, George Akuffo Dampare by Wale on charges of belittling his work.
+On May 3, 2024, upon Wale arriving at the London airport before his performance at Indigo at The O2, Wale visibly snubbed Sheldon, who had extended his hand in greeting.

 #OccupyJulorbiHouse

 Wale joined the discussion surrounding the OccupyJulorbiHouse protest, expressing his disapproval of the arrest of demonstrators who were marching towards Jubilee House on September 21.
 His criticism of the arrests garnered support from many of his fans, some of whom suggested that he should create a song dedicated to President Akufo-Addo.